Turkey plans more pro-Erdogan rallies, German concerns mount

-Foreign Minister Mevlut Cavusoglu criticized German and Dutch restrictions on such gatherings as undemocratic, and said Turkey would press on with them in the run-up to the April 16 referendum.
+Foreign Minister Mevlut Cavusoglu criticised German and Dutch restrictions on such gatherings as undemocratic, and said Turkey would press on with them in the run-up to the April 16 referendum.

 "None of you can prevent us," he told a campaign event in southern Turkey.
 "We can go anywhere we want, meet our citizens, hold our meetings."

-The defiant Turkish comments highlight the importance Erdogan places on securing the new powers, especially since a failed military coup last July, in what could turn out to be a close vote.
+The defiant Turkish comments highlight the import Erdogan places on securing the new powers, especially since a failed military coup last July, in what could turn out to be a close vote.

-The disagreement has led to sharp exchanges between the North Atlantic Treaty Organization partners.
+The disagreement has led to sharp exchanges between the NATO partners.
 Adding to the tensions, Germany has demanded the release of a German journalist arrested in Turkey on Monday, while Erdogan on Friday called him a "German agent."

 Several members of Merkel's coalition voiced concerns on Saturday about Turkish politicians rallying support among Germany's 1.5 million Turkish citizens.